chromice/ae/README.md

 $options = ae::load('ae/options.php', 'namespace');
 ```

-For example, if you app is sitting behind a proxy or load balancer, you must specify their IP addresses using `aeOptions::set()` method, so that request library correct detects IP address of the client:
+For example, if your app is sitting behind a proxy or load balancer, you must specify their IP addresses using `aeOptions::set()` method, so that request library correct detects IP address of the client:

 ```php
 $options = ae::options('request');